PubNubDevelopers/pubnub-go-chat/README.md

 ## Get in touch with us

-Our Contact the PubNub devrel team at [devrel@pubnub.com](mailto:devrel@pubnub.com) if you have any other questions, issues or comments.
+Contact the PubNub devrel team at [devrel@pubnub.com](mailto:devrel@pubnub.com) if you have any other questions, issues or comments.

 ## License